nrdufour/nemoworld.info/content/project/embryosys.md

 desc: An attempt to implement the whole system studied in University Paris 6 in the LIST department.
 More like a hobby ;).
 ---

+EmbryoSys is an old project in which I wanted to implement the whole system studied in the L.I.S.T. departement in the university Paris VI.
+This system was a great way to study important concepts in modern system, and designed by its director: François Bouillé.

+TODO: Add a visual description here.